 Hearing aids are a significant investment, so it’s good practice to learn how to clean and maintain them at home.
-These sophisticated, tiny marvels of technology operate in conditions that are far from ideal: the inside of your ear canals where they are subjected to earwax and moisture.
+Unlike most electronics, hearing aids have to operate in conditions that are far from ideal: the inside of your ear canals where they are subjected to earwax and moisture.
 Regular cleaning you can do yourself combined with routine maintenance provided by your hearing care professional will give you years of reliable better hearing.
 Before you get started, it may be helpful to review the various parts of a hearing aid.

 Care tips for hearing aids

 Get the proper tools: A wax pick and brush are indispensable tools for at-home cleaning.
 Earwax can accumulate in the opening at the end of a hearing aid where the sound comes out causing muffled sound or feedback (whistling).
 Left long enough, it can damage the receiver.
 Use the pick and brush to gently clear wax away.